 Long is buoyed by Arrow’s success in design activity.

-Looking ahead, Rawlins sees no signs of customers double ordering, though as he observes, “It’s tough to track if a customer decides to lay his bets.”
-Rawlins’ strategy is to be as flexible as possible especially with key customers.
+Looking ahead, Rawlings sees no signs of customers double ordering, though as he observes, “It’s tough to track if a customer decides to lay his bets.”
+Rawlings’ strategy is to be as flexible as possible especially with key customers.
 “If they need to change their order schedule, we’ll do our best to help,” he said.

 On some parts he has put down a red line.
 “On short supply components we will only support regular customers” he explained.
 He acknowledges the supply situation is tight especially in lower value components like chip capacitors, diodes and other IC products.
 His view is that manufacturers are focussing any manufacturing investment in higher value products at present.
 He instances two chip capacitor makers that are not at present taking orders from distributors.

 Rawlings is confident for the next two quarters at least.
 The order book is up 60% on last year and Anglia is winning designs in IoT, medical and wireless applications.